 From seasonal favorites to carefully-curated mood boards, these wedding colors and trends will inspire you every step of the way.
 Already know which season you need inspiration for?
 Jump to that specific section below:

 Are you planning an outdoor wedding?
-Sage green is a soft color that mimics the grass and freshly grown leaves.
-This shade works well with many colors, especially a pop of pink (think light pink or dusty rose) for that Spring-in-bloom vibe!
+Sage green is a soft color that mimics the outdoors.
+This shade works well with a pop of pink (think light pink or dusty rose) for that Spring-in-bloom vibe.

-At the corner of elegance and glamour, a rose gold wedding scenery will have you falling in love all over again.
-Rose gold is a marvelous color for bridesmaid gowns, groomsmen ties, and when paired with ivory, dreamy rose gold wedding invitations.
+Rose gold is a marvelous color for bridesmaid gowns, groomsmen ties, and—when paired with ivory—dreamy rose rose gold wedding invitations.

 Soft and romantic, blush pink and lavender wedding colors create a warm and inviting look.
 From pale peonies to dusty pink carnations, there are plenty of flowers to incorporate with blush hues.

-Warm, pastel colors like peach are eye-catching and mood-boosting.
-You can add elements of gold, such as vases, for a luxurious sparkle.
-These two wedding colors are great additions for multiple palette ideas, such as mint, cream, or rose gold!
+Warm, pastel colors like peach are eye-catching.
+Add elements of gold, such as vases, for a luxurious sparkle.

 Spring color palettes aren't limited to pastels.
-Create a timeless, romantic garden wedding with gentle earth-neutral tones such as beige, mocha, olive, and ivory.
-This color palette works well for a vintage vibe or bohemian bliss.
+Create a timeless garden wedding with earth-neutral tones such as beige, olive, and ivory.
+This works well for a vintage vibe or bohemian bliss.

 Late spring is the perfect time for bold and bright wedding colors.
 High-intensity colors like orange represent creativity and enthusiasm.
 A metallic gold and coral orange for a bright and cheerful feeling.

-Elegant and sweet, a bright peach matched with cream adds a touch of romance to your wedding decor.
-This color pair works great with other pastels, such as dusty blue and mint.
-If cupcakes are on the wedding food menu, peach and cream-colored icing will add the perfect pop of color to your dessert table.
+Elegant and sweet, peach and cream adds a touch of romance to your wedding decor.
+If cupcakes are on the wedding food menu, peach and cream-colored (and flavored) icing will add the perfect pop of color to your dessert table.

-Pairing a bright, bold color like raspberry with a soft, understated gray color makes for a perfectly balanced color palette.
-Use the soft gray as a neutral color for anything from bridesmaids dresses to your tablecloths, and complement it with pops of bright raspberry in your florals or wedding signage.
+Pairing a bold color like raspberry with a soft, understated gray makes for a perfectly balanced color palette.
+Use the soft gray as a neutral color for anything from bridesmaids dresses to your tablecloths and complement it with pops of bright raspberry in your florals or wedding signage.

 Perfect for springtime, a soft lavender paired with bright yellow creates an upbeat and joyous atmosphere for your big day.

-You’ll love this pastel pink and euphoric turquoise duo in your wedding decor!
-Use this bold and bright color combo to create popping bouquets, dessert tables, stationery items, and accessories for your wedding party.
+Use this bold and bright color combo to create popping bouquets and wedding flowers, dessert tables, stationery items, and accessories for your wedding party.

 Clean and smooth, champagne is a trendy, unique color that looks beautiful and luxurious with a classic white.
-Add some lush greenery and gold for a rustic-inspired wedding theme!
+Add some lush greenery and gold for a rustic wedding theme.